base9-theme/base9-templates/TEMPLATE_GUIDE.md

 Use `p50` for even less important things that are ok not to be readable.

-To highlight a text, try to use background highlight or border.
-If not possible, use `p125` as last resort.
+To highlight a text, when methods like background highlight, border, bold font are not possible, use `p125` as last resort.
 #### Background highlight

 Use `p25` for things requiring some user attention.